-June joined TED as employee #5 and built its digital media operations from the ground up.
+Prior to founding of our company in January of 2017, June headed up media for TED.
+In fact, as employee #5 at TED, she built its digital media operations from the ground up.
 In 2006, she launched TED Talks on the Internet.
 And in 2009, she introduced the TED Open Translation Project, the largest subtitling effort in the world, with 120 languages, 20K translators and 100K translations.
 She also co-hosted the annual TED Conference with Chris Anderson and co-founded TEDWomen with Pat Mitchell.
 Under her leadership, TED’s media efforts earned 17 Webbies, 8 iTunes Best Podcast of the Year and a Peabody.
-Prior to TED, June was VP of Content at HotWired.com, the pioneering website from Wired Magazine, which introduced many of the conventions now commonplace on the web.
+Prior to TED, June was VP of Content at HotWired.com, the pioneering website from Wired magazine, which introduced many of the conventions now commonplace on the web.
 Before that, as a student, she led the Stanford team that developed the world’s first networked multimedia magazine in 1991.
 June holds a BA from Stanford, where she was Editor in Chief of The Stanford Daily.

-Jai is a rare blend of content production and product development talent—adept at architecting complex and elegant web-based systems as well as producing award-winning video content.
+We think of Jai as a rare blend of content production and product development talent—adept at architecting complex and elegant web-based systems as well as producing award-winning video content.
 Jai produced the feature film PATANG (The Kite), which premiered at the Berlin Film Festival, played in competition at the Tribeca Film Festival, earned a New York Times Critic’s Pick, and 4 Stars from Roger Ebert.
 Alongside his career in film, Jai established himself as a sought-after Head of Product, supporting the growth of major digital media companies including Vimeo, TED and Major League Baseball.

-Prior to joining Wait, What? as Editor, Dan was a business and technology reporter for TIME Magazine, staff writer for the highly-regarded TED blog, and assistant producer for NPR’s Planet Money.
+Dan was the lead producer on Season One of Masters of Scale, responsible for writing most of the lines that made Reid Hoffman burst out laughing in the recording sessions.
+Prior to joining the team, he was a business and technology reporter for TIME magazine, staff writer for the highly-regarded TED blog, and assistant producer for NPR’s Planet Money.
 Dan has a Master’s degree in literary reportage from New York University and a Bachelor’s in economics from Carleton College.

 Masters of Scale is an original podcast hosted by LinkedIn Co-Founder and Greylock Partner Reid Hoffman showing how companies grow from zero to a gazillion.
 The series unfolds like a music-infused detective story as Hoffman tests his theories with famous founders, including Mark Zuckerberg, Sheryl Sandberg (Facebook), Reed Hastings (NetFlix), Sara Blakely (Spanx), Brian Chesky (Airbnb) and many more.
 It's also the first American media program to commit to a 50-50 gender balance for guests.
 Masters of Scale is a WaitWhat original series in association with Stitcher.